jjc6676/PPMastermind/README.md

 # PPMastermind

-# Project: Teensy-Based RC Transmitter Emulator
+# Project: Teensy-Based RC Transmitter Emulator with PWM Control

 ## Overview
-This project uses a **Teensy 4.1 microcontroller** to emulate an RC transmitter by generating a PPM signal.
-The system is designed to interface with an **Archer Plus SR8 receiver** and provide dynamic control via potentiometers acting as joysticks.
-The setup is suitable for testing and calibration purposes, simulating wind effects on a gimbal-mounted plane, and general RC applications.
+This project uses a **Teensy 4.1 microcontroller** to emulate an RC transmitter by generating and processing PWM signals.
+The system integrates an **Archer Plus SR8 receiver** and rotary potentiometers for manual adjustments to stabilization gains and flight modes.
+It is designed for advanced RC applications, including testing and calibration of servos and simulating flight dynamics.

 ---

 ## Features
-- Reads inputs from up to **4 potentiometers** to control channels (Pitch, Roll, Yaw, Throttle).
+- Reads inputs from up to **4 potentiometers** for real-time gain control (Pitch, Roll, Yaw, Throttle).
-- Generates a **PPM signal** compatible with most RC receivers, including the Archer Plus SR8.
+- Generates **PWM signals** compatible with most RC receivers, including the Archer Plus SR8.
+- Supports **dynamic flight mode selection** via switches.
-- Includes **data logging** via serial monitor or optional SD card.
+- Includes **data logging** to an SD card for debugging and performance tracking.
-- Provides a base framework for integration with Lua scripting for further customization.
+- Provides compatibility with **Lua scripts** for further customization on FrSky X20S transmitters.

 ---

 ## Hardware Components
-1. **Teensy 4.1** (Microcontroller for signal generation)
+1. **Teensy 4.1** (Microcontroller for signal processing)
 2. **Rotary Potentiometers (4)** (Input control for Pitch, Roll, Yaw, and Throttle)
-3. **Archer Plus SR8 Receiver** (PPM-compatible receiver with integrated gyro)
+3. **Archer Plus SR8 Receiver** (PWM-compatible receiver with integrated gyro)
-4. **Power Supply (5V, 5A)** (For Teensy and potentiometer power)
+4. **Power Supply (5V, 5A)** (For Teensy, potentiometers, and servos)
-5. **Wires and Connectors**
+5. **Servos (Control Surfaces)** (For stabilization and testing)
 6. Optional: **SD Card Module** (For data logging)

 ---